siraben/zkeme80/docs/tasks.md

 steps.
 Callback code must remain outside the banked window while changing its mapping.
 Callbacks must preserve input handlers and other shared interpreter state.
 Callbacks must not reset the task table, roll back the dictionary, or block for input.

+The callback boundary also restores compiler checkpoints and discards unfinished definitions left by callbacks, including those using standard `EVALUATE`.
+Returning normally with an unfinished definition reports 22; a thrown error retains its original code.
+Completed definitions remain available.
+This prevents a failed callback from leaving the dictionary permanently owned and starving other jobs.

 These are cooperative jobs, not isolated processes or stackful threads.
 A callback that never returns prevents all other work.
 The old